 To earn these paychecks, operations research analysts spend most of their days doing intellectually stimulating work in office environments.
-Sometimes they need to travel to meet with stakeholders in other locations; but more frequently, they focus on talking to local colleagues and identifying data sources that will be helpful for solving their employers’ problems.
-Then they figure out ways of collecting and compiling the data, organizing it and extracting useful information from it.
+Sometimes they need to travel to meet with stakeholders in other locations; but more frequently, they focus on talking to local colleagues and identifying data sources that are helpful for solving their employers’ problems.
+They also figure out ways of collecting and compiling the data, organizing it and extracting useful information from it.
 Typical daily activities include crunching numbers, analyzing sales data, coding and applying mathematical modelling technologies to solve problems on behalf of their hiring organizations.

 So how do you become an operations research analyst?